 2 June w/ Kate Dennis and Jonathan Brough

-Where are the laughs?
-In this week’s Talks @ AFTRS, Media Mentors’ Denise Eriksen talks to two of Australia’s top television directors Kate Dennis (Run, The Handmaid’s Tale) and Jonathan Brough (Rosehaven, The Family Law) about new directions in screen comedy.
-Focussing on the new wave of drama/comedy hybrids (think Fleabag, After Life, Sex Education) they’ll also talk about their careers and the projects they’re currently working on.
+Media Mentors’ Denise Eriksen talks to two of Australia’s top television directors Kate Dennis (Run, The Handmaid’s Tale) and Jonathan Brough (Rosehaven, The Family Law) about new directions in screen comedy.
+Focussing on the new wave of drama/comedy hybrids (think Fleabag, After Life, Sex Education) they discuss their careers and the projects they’re currently working on.

 Kate Dennis has set-up seven television dramas in the US, UK and Australia including HBO’s Run (starring Domhnall Gleeson, Merritt Wever and Phoebe Waller-Bridge); CBS’s Tommy (with Edie Falco); NBC’s New Amsterdam (5 seasons); Network Ten’s Secrets & Lies; Offspring; Party Tricks, and BBC1’s Rescue Me.
 Offspring ran for seven seasons, garnering over 40 awards and nominations.

 Kate’s episodic work in the US traverses comedy and drama and includes: The Handmaid’s Tale; GLOW; The Tick; Heathers; Strange Angel; Krypton; Damnation; I’m Dying Up Here; The Mindy Project; Preacher; Turn: Washington’s Spies; Fear The Walking Dead; Sleepy Hollow and Suits.